Hafiz-Sakib/FAANG/README.md

-# Heaven for FAANG lovers
+# Heaven for FAANG Lovers